mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 	- Instead of bacteria, mice were used
 	- Destroyed protein --> Still transformed
 	- Destroyed DNA --> No transformation
+		- **Proved** DNA was the transforming molecule
+- Hershey and Chase's Experiments
 	-